wcarc-on/wcarc-site/minutes/minutes202512.md

 ### Treasurer's Report

 - Glenn (VE3XRA) provided an un-audited 2025 Financial Statement (balance sheet) covering the period of December 1st, 2024 to November 30th, 2025.
 The Statement will be audited by Wayne (VE3CZO) in the next few days.
 The audited document will be posted on the Website, along with these minutes.
 - Bert (VE2ZAZ) reminded that the Club should pay $150 to Ray Burrell as compensation for his expenditures for the 2023, 2024 and 2025 VHF contests.
-Mike (VA3TEC) offered to hand-carry the money to him.
+Mike (VA3TEC) offered to hand-deliver the money to him.

 ### Vice President's Report